Tiffany Hendra Reveals ‘RHOD’ Was Originally Meant To Be U.S. Version Of ‘Ladies Of London’

-When The Real Housewives of Dallas season 2 premiere episode airs tonight on Bravo, one woman from the season 1 cast won’t be in the opening credits: Tiffany Hendra.
-The season 2 preview shows that the current starring cast consists of returning housewives Brandi Redmond, Cary Deuber, LeeAnn Locken, and Stephanie Hollman.
+When The Real Housewives of Dallas Season 2 premiere episode airs tonight on Bravo, one woman from the Season 1 cast won’t be in the opening credits: Tiffany Hendra.
+The Season 2 preview shows that the current starring cast consists of returning housewives Brandi Redmond, Cary Deuber, LeeAnn Locken, and Stephanie Hollman.
 Joining them for their first season are D’Andra Simmons and Kameron Westcott.
 Yet while Tiffany is no longer a starring housewife, viewers will still see her from time to time in cameo scenes with the housewives.

 In recent days, Tiffany has confirmed on social media that viewers will see her in cameo appearances throughout the season.
-In one lengthy post that she post on her Instagram page about four days ago, Tiffany reflected positively on her season 1 experience and said that she’s excited to watch the new season.
+In one lengthy post that she post on her Instagram page about four days ago, Tiffany reflected positively on her Season 1 experience and said that she’s excited to watch the new season.
 She added that since she really is friends with some of the housewives, viewers will see her in cameos from time to time.
-Yet Tiffany also indicated that she chose to opt out of being a starring housewife on season 2 because she didn’t want to continue with all of the fighting and drama.
+Yet Tiffany also indicated that she chose to opt out of being a starring housewife on Season 2 because she didn’t want to continue with all of the fighting and drama.
 In her post, Tiffany wrote that she’s excited to watch the season without having to face the viewer criticism via Twitter.

 Also, in response to one viewer who wrote that she’s glad Tiffany is “out of the mess,” Tiffany agreed and admitted that she would have enjoyed her time as a housewife more if the cast had more fun together rather than fighting.